mathieu-benoit/MyMonthlyBlogArticle.Bot/README.md

 ## Application Insights - Analytics

-You could perform different queries to retrieve information logged from the Azure Functions and the Azure Bot Service into Application Insights:
+You could perform different queries to retrieve information logged from the Azure Functions into Application Insights:

 Get all the requests performed on the Azure Functions (because `APPINSIGHTS_INSTRUMENTATIONKEY` has been added on Azure Functions App's App Settings):
 ```